-The Offline Adapter Standalone Management utility has the same dependencies as Offline utility.
-See "Platform Pre-requisites" on page 10.
+The Offline Adapter Standalone Management utility has the same dependencies as the offline utility.
+See "Platform Prerequisites" on page 13.

 Note: There are no update or uninstall procedures for the Offline Adapter Standalone Management utility.
+When a new version is available, you extract it, replacing the older version.